tbroadley/grt-arrival-times/README.md

 # grt-arrival-times

 A Node.js application that uses React, [ink](https://github.com/vadimdemedes/ink), and [realtime Grand River Transit (GRT) schedule data](https://www.grt.ca/en/about-grt/open-data.aspx) to display an automatically-updating list of buses that will arrive soon at one of a list of GRT stops.
+It is packaged as a [snap](https://snapcraft.io) and intended to run on a Raspberry Pi running Ubuntu Core.

 ```shell
 git clone https://github.com/tbroadley/grt-arrival-times